DavidJKTofan/davidtofan.com/content/articles/cybersecurity-hospitality.md

 Therefore, answering and following the guidelines set out by the [French National Data Protection Authority (CNIL)](https://blog.cloudflare.com/zaraz-privacy-features-in-response-to-cnil/), the [Austrian Data Protection Authority (DSB)](https://blog.cloudflare.com/keep-analytics-tracking-data-in-the-eu-cloudflare-zaraz/), and others.

-Read more on my other article [Cloudflare Zaraz](https://davidtofan.com/articles/cloudflare-zaraz/).
+Read more about [Cloudflare Zaraz](https://davidtofan.com/articles/cloudflare-zaraz/) in my other article.

 #### Google Fonts

-According to the [TechnikNews](https://www.techniknews.net/en/news/datenschutzverletzung-wegen-google-fonts-datenschutzanwalt-mahnt-ab/) and several others, Google Fonts sends a website users' IP addresses to the US, which is unlawful towards GDPR.
+According to [TechnikNews](https://www.techniknews.net/en/news/datenschutzverletzung-wegen-google-fonts-datenschutzanwalt-mahnt-ab/) and other sources, Google Fonts sends website users' IP addresses to the US, which is a violation of GDPR.

 The potential solutions are: